joey711/shiny-phyloseq/panels/paneldoc/richness.md

 - **Shape** - The variable selected here is mapped to point shape.
 Use the same care as for `Color`, but note that there are only 6 different shapes.
 - **Alpha Measures** - Select one or more alpha-diversity measures.
 They will be plotted as separate panels side-by-side.
+- **Label** - A variable to map to point label.
+The text at each point will reflect the value of the chosen variable.
+The small numeric widgets to the right adjust label size (`Lab Sz`) and vertical justification (`V-Just`).

 ### Details